Professor Trevor Parry AM

-As a developmental paediatrician, Dr Trevor Parry has dedicated more than 30 years to improving the health and wellbeing of Western Australian children.
+Professor Trevor Parry AM was a developmental paediatrician who dedicated more than 30 years to improving the health and wellbeing of Western Australian children.

 His establishment of the State Child Development Centre in the mid-1970s had an enormous influence on the approaches taken to diagnosing and treating developmental issues in children.
 He was director of the centre until 2004 and during this time a multi-disciplinary team model of treatment was developed and persists today in all WA Child Development Centres.